On border tour, Harris cites 'progress' in 'tough' situation

 EL PASO, Texas (AP) — Vice President Kamala Harris asserted Friday that the Biden administration had made progress tackling a migration spike that’s drawn fire from Republicans and made fellow Democrats uncomfortable.
 Her first trip to the U.S.-Mexico border as head of the Biden administration’s response is being closely watched on all sides.

-Visiting El Paso, Harris called the situation at the border “tough” and said more work is needed.
+Visiting El Paso, Harris called the situation at the border “tough” and said more work is needed, anchored in a thorough understanding of why migrants leave their homes.

 She met with five young girls, ages 9-16, who had been held at a Customs and Border Protection processing center after crossing the border, the White House said, before visiting the border itself at the Paso del Norte Port of Entry.

+Meeting with migrant children reminded her that “this issue cannot be reduced to a political issue," Harris said.

+“We’re talking about children, we’re talking about families, we’re talking about suffering.
+And our approach has to be thoughtful and effective,” she continued.

-“We inherited a tough situation,” Harris said during a meeting with faith-based organizations, as well as shelter and legal service providers.
+During a meeting with faith-based organizations, as well as shelter and legal service providers, Harris said she and Biden “inherited a tough situation.'”

-She added: “In five months we’ve made progress, but there’s still more work to be done, but we’ve made progress.”
+But she maintained that “in five months we’ve made progress...there’s still more work to be done, but we’ve made progress.”

 The vice president has faced increasing criticism from members of both parties for deferring the trip until now and for her muddied explanations as to why.